egrosdou01/blog.grosdouli.dev/blog/2025-06-26-mkdos-mike-integration/mkdocs-mike-integration.md

 ## Enable GitHub Pages

 Once the `dev` GitHub workflow is finished successfully, a new branch named `gh-pages` will be available.
 This is where our site is built and stored.
-To make the site available to the world, we have to enable the GitHub pages.
+To make the site available to the world, we have to enable the GitHub Pages.
 Effectively, navigate to **Settings > Code and Automation -> Pages > Build and Deployment -> Branch > Choose the gh-pages > Save**.
-For more information about the GitHub pages, have a look [here](https://docs.github.com/en/pages/quickstart).
+For more information about the GitHub Pages, have a look [here](https://docs.github.com/en/pages/quickstart).

 Once you click save for the page configuration, a new Github action will get triggered and will build the site for you.
 The site will be available at a similar link ```https://<GitHub username>.github.io/<Repository Name>/```.

 ## Create Release Tag

-To include the latest release within our documentation, we can create a new branch, perform and push changes and then create a new Release with an associated tag.
+To include the latest release within our documentation, we can create a new branch, perform and push changes and then create a new release with an associated tag.
 For more information about Releases and Tags, have a look [here](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Once this is performed, the `prod` GitHub workflow will get triggered and upon successful execution, the `gh-pages` action will be initiated.

 ## Conclusion